Smolations/polymerge/README.md

 ----------
 * To turn on debug logging, you will need to set a global variable: `export PM_DEBUG=true`
 * Sometimes there are delays when switching to certain menu options or performing various operations.
 This is due to the fact that polymerge often performs git operations in the background for various purposes.
-* The following is an example of what you would see for a merge conflict while merging a polymer branch (in OS X, the pass/fail indicators are pretty little glyphs).
-Note that `conflicting-branch2` would be the most recent monomer branch added to the polymer, so this output indicates that `conflicting-branch1` may have merged well with `branch1` and `branch2`, but it does not play nicely with the newly added monomer branch:
+* The following is an example of what you would see for a merge conflict while merging a poly branch (in OS X, the pass/fail indicators are pretty little glyphs).
+Note that `conflicting-branch2` would be the most recent mono branch added to the poly, so this output indicates that `conflicting-branch1` may have merged well with `branch1` and `branch2`, but it does not play nicely with the newly added mono branch:

                        /)
               __   ___//     ___    _  __  _    _